What Does PPB Mean in Hydrogen Water?

 Hydrogen water refers to water that contains dissolved molecular hydrogen, often written as H2.

-This matters because hydrogen can escape from water over time.
+This matters because dissolved hydrogen can leave the water over time.

-A bottle may have one PPB reading immediately after generation and a different reading later after opening, pouring, warming, shaking, or sitting exposed to air.
+A bottle may have one PPB reading immediately after generation and a different reading later after opening, pouring, warming, agitation, or time exposed to air.

 PPB to PPM Conversion